AdobeDocs/commerce-admin.en/help/catalog/product-create-virtual.md

 ---
 # Virtual product

 Virtual products, or digital goods, represent non-tangible items such as memberships, services, warranties, or subscriptions and digital downloads of books, music, videos, or other products.
-Virtual products can be sold individually or included as part of the [Grouped Product](product-create-grouped.md), [Configurable Product](product-create-configurable.md) or [Bundle Product](product-create-bundle.md) product types.
+Virtual products can be sold individually or included as part of the [Grouped Product](product-create-grouped.md), [Configurable Product, or [Bundle Product](product-create-bundle.md) product types.

 Aside from the absence of the _[!UICONTROL Weight]_ field, the process of creating a virtual product and a simple product is the same.
 The following instructions demonstrate the process of creating a virtual product using a [product template](attribute-sets.md), required fields, and basic settings.
 When you finish the basics, you can complete the other product settings as needed.

 >[!NOTE]
 >
->PayPal has deprecated support for the sale of digital goods through PayPal Express Checkout and recommends that you use either [PayPal Payments Standard](https://docs.magento.com/user-guide/payment/paypal-payments-standard.html) or any other PayPal payment gateway to process any order that includes virtual products.
+>PayPal has deprecated support for the sale of digital goods through PayPal Express Checkout.
+They recommend that you use either [PayPal Payments Standard](https://docs.magento.com/user-guide/payment/paypal-payments-standard.html) or any other PayPal payment gateway to process any order that includes virtual products.

 ![Virtual Product](./assets/product-virtual-membership.png)<!-- zoom -->